ffund/run-my-experiment-on-geni-blog/2017-04-23-de-anonymizing-tor-traffic-with-website-fingerprinting.md

 3. Youtube
 4. Reddit
 5. Official New York Mets Website

+> _**Note**: The content of the websites' home page can vary.
+If, at the time you run the experiment, one of the websites has a "heavy" homepage (e.g. with video or many images), then it may take a long time to create the fingerprint for this website.
+In this scenario, you may want to replace the "heavy" website with an alternative._

 For each website, we will be storing the webpage in its own directory inside the /var/www/html/ directory of the webserver.
 We will first download the NYU Tandon School of Engineering homepage.
 On the webserver terminal, run